moia-dev/run-book-template/run-book-template.md

 > How is the health of dependencies (components and systems) assessed?
 How does the system report its own health?

 ## Operational tasks

+### Application Recovery Plan

+> How is the application restored in case of disaster?

+_This is usually a redeployment of the infrastructure & application.
+In most bases, it could be something generic like this_

+> To recover the application after a disaster case, execute the deployment steps as defined in the `Deployment` section, both for
+> infrastructure and application code.
+In case it is needed, restore data from the most recent backup, as described above in the
+> `System BAckup and Restore / Restoreprocedure` section.

 ### Deployment